leonamotyer/cprg306-assignments/README.md

-I have updated week 5 with better styling as per week 2 feedback but didnt update week 4 and 3
+I have updated week 5 with tailwind styling as per week 2 feedback but didnt update week 4 and 3